-Venues around the UK are closed for the foreseeable near future.
-To keep us connected to culture at this time, we're sharing theatre and dance performances online.
-We'll keep this page updated over the coming months.
+Most venues around the UK remain closed this winter.
+To keep us connected to culture at this time, we're sharing UK theatre and dance performances online.
 If you think something is missing get in touch: firstname.lastname@example.org or via Twitter: @UKTheatreDance

 Oenomel by Hannah Butterfield